All Episodes

 We got thousands of Marines at Camp Pendleton.

-Duncan Hunter's exactly right.
+Duncan Hunter is exactly right.

 What do you do with these people?

-You just send them out there to get get to perish in the fire, just send them out there for a show of force.
+You just send them out there to perish in the fire?

-Is all the fires going to be impressed with their presence?
+Is all the fire's going to be impressed with their presence?

 There is a science to it.